-• A calm approach and open body language at all times

-- Notice and acknowledge pupils when they are displaying socially appropriate behaviours using positive reinforcement and verbal praise.
+- A calm approach and open body language at all times - Notice and acknowledge pupils when they are displaying socially appropriate behaviours using positive reinforcement and verbal praise.
 We try to make this praise as specific as possible so pupils know exactly what we are looking for.
 We also recognise some pupils like public praise and others prefer a more understated approach - Model and explicitly encourage regulated behaviours and strategies to do so.
 Staff will use the language of Just Right to actively teach and reinforce what it means to be "in the green" and "just right for learning", and to co-regulate with children leading to children being able to self-regulate.
 All staff to wear Just Right visuals (ladder and circles) on lanyards - Get to know each individual child's strengths and areas for development, and encourage pupil responsibility through Pupil Voice groups, class jobs, sports leaders and sports squads and other collaborative events and activities - The PACE approach towards all pupils Playful, Accepting, Curious and Empathic - Plan and deliver an exciting and challenging curriculum with appropriate differentiation for pupils with additional needs in any of the four categories Cognition & Learning, Communication & Interaction, Sensory &/or Physical and Social, Emotional and Mental Health - Through high quality teaching provide access to a broad and balanced curriculum designed to develop social skills, self-esteem, collaborative skills and independence, both inside and outside the classroom - Provide specific and supportive feedback to all pupils, sharing and celebrating pupils' efforts both inside and outside the classroom - Express clear expectations for work and behaviour at all times, using "thank you" over "please", and making appropriate use of visuals - Encouraging pupils to praise, respect and value each other.
-All staff will model this; strategies which publicly humiliate or shame, such as the use of happy/sad faces or "names on the board" will not be used - Marbles in the Jar teachers and support staff will explicitly reward behaviours which demonstrate a pupil has taken responsibility to develop their own skills.
-These lead to collective class rewards (Marble Treats) - Golden Tickets are awarded for children following our Rights Respecting School Charter and School Values.
-These tickets go into a class jar and each month a child from each class is selected at random to join the Head Teacher for a group drink, snack and chat. - Termly and yearly 100, 98 and 96% Attendance Certificates and Pierre the dog weekly attendance award for the class with the highest attendance.
-Any class with 100% for the week also wins the PGS Attendance Cup.
-This is awarded in Friday Celebration assemblies with specific reference to why a particular class is being rewarded.
-(N.B.
-Covid-related absences are not counted as absences for attendance award purposes.) - Regular communication with parents to inform them of progress, discuss needs and any behavioural changes - Use a restorative approach such as Emotion Coaching to help pupils understand the natural consequences of their behaviours and to develop strategies for self-regulation - Clearly identified quiet area for each class which a child can access independently or supported as appropriate, in order to regulate.
-Additional adult support may be required, either in or out of the classroom to support the cycle of relate, regulate and reason, in order for the child to re-engage with the class successfully and safely
+All staff will model this; strategies which publicly humiliate or shame, such as the use of happy/sad faces or "names on the board" will not be used - Whole class and individual approaches will be used to explicitly reward behaviours which demonstrate a pupil following our Rights Respecting School Charter and School Values and has taken responsibility to develop their own skills (e.g. marbles in a jar, Golden Ticket) - Regular communication with parents to inform them of progress, discuss needs and any behavioural changes - Use a restorative approach such as Emotion Coaching to help pupils understand the natural consequences of their behaviours and to develop strategies for self-regulation